-The course caters for counsellors, psychotherapists, psychologists, Health, Education staff, Social Workers and other professionals working with adolescents.
+This part experiential, part didactic course caters for counsellors, psychotherapists and other professionals working with young people.
 It draws on the approaches of Gestalt therapists Mark McConville and Violet Oaklander, Attachment and Family Systems theories, Lifemusic practice and Playback Theatre.

-- Understand how teenagers may rework relationship boundaries
+· Understanding how teenagers may rework relational boundaries